wbs2788/VMB/README.md

 Code for our paper ["Multimodal Music Generation with Explicit Bridges and Retrieval Augmentation"]((https://arxiv.org/abs/2412.09428))

-Video demos are available on the [project page](https://wzk1015.github.io/vmb/).

 We will release our code soon.

+## 🎵 Demos

+Video-to-music demos are available on the [project page](https://wzk1015.github.io/vmb/).